 Ever since Iron Man launched Phase 1 of the Marvel Cinematic Universe in 2008, we have been subjected to an endless torrent of Marvel films, both good and bad.
-From the depths of The Incredible Hulk and the first two Thor movies, to the heights of Iron Man and Guardians of the Galaxy, they never seems to let-up, providing us with an endless amount of superhero content both in film form and as television shows.
+From the depths of The Incredible Hulk and the first two Thor movies, to the heights of Iron Man and Guardians of the Galaxy, they never seem to let-up, providing us with an endless amount of superhero content both in film form and as television shows.

 Now, it looks like Marvel has pretty much entirely been removed from Netflix, with MCU movies and television programs now routinely coming to Disney+ rather than to Netflix.
 It's very exciting, of course, that all of our Marvel content will be in the same place, but that doesn't mean that it's all unicorns and rainbows.
 After all, it actually is possible to have too much of a good thing, and when you look at the complete list of every single Marvel films and Television Show in 2022, the evidence will attest to that.